GitaStreet/themes/vivre/readme.txt

 Vivre is a bold, opinionated blogging theme, heavily inspired by fashion and lifestyle magazines and websites.
 With large heavy sans-serif paired with a light elegant serif font, it sets the tone to a refined reading experience.

+== Notes ==

+This theme was developed using the Gutenberg plugin v13.6.0.
+Some elements may not work or appear as expected without that version or higher installed.

 == Changelog ==